ZhangYuanhan-AI/CelebASpoofChallengeSubmissionExample/README.md

 ## Acknowledgments

-We sincerely thank the codebase from [DeeperForensics Challenge](https://github.com/Drdestiny/DeeperForensicsChallengeSubmissionExample).
-Especially for the instruction from [Zhengkui Guo](https://drdestiny.github.io/) and [Liming Jiang](https://liming-jiang.com/).
+We sincerely thank the codebase from [DeeperForensics Challenge](https://github.com/Drdestiny/DeeperForensicsChallengeSubmissionExample), especially for the instruction from [Zhengkui Guo](https://drdestiny.github.io/) and [Liming Jiang](https://liming-jiang.com/).